martinkosch/Open62541.jl/docs/src/index.md

 are familiar with open62541 should be aware of the functions; users unfamilar with open62541 will have to resort to the source code for the time being.

-    Docstrings will be added (pull requests welcome!).
+    Docstrings will be added over time (pull requests welcome!).

     The docstring situation is better on the handwritten functions contained in the other source files.